Apr 29, 2025

 In March 2023, the Financial Action Task Force (FATF) updated its guidelines on beneficial ownership.
 The revision emphasizes the need for countries to implement a “multi-faceted strategy” in this area.
 It is crucial for relevant authorities to have access to accurate, current, and comprehensive information about the beneficial ownership of legal entities.
 Furthermore, these authorities must ensure that both primary and beneficial ownership details are promptly updated.

-How Sumsub’s KYB solution works
+How Sumsub’s KYB solution helps businesses stay compliant

 Sumsub offers six unique modules that can be combined via the Workflow Builder, making Sumsub the only 6-in-1 solution on the market: